Ketamine Assisted Therapy in Seattle, WA

 -

 My typical session rate is $200 an hour.
-KAP sessions, which include preparation, dosing, and integration last approximately 2.5-3 hours long.
+KAP sessions, which include preparation, dosing, and integration.
+Dosing sessions lasts approximately 2.5-3 hours.

 Journey clinical Medical Costs: